 Michael Konopasek is an anchor and reporter at FOX31 Denver and Colorado’s Own Channel 2 News.
 He anchors Daybreak on Sunday mornings from 8 a.m. to 10 a.m. and reports weekday afternoons and evenings.

-Michael Konopasek is an Emmy Award-winning journalist who joined FOX31 Denver and Colorado’s Own Channel 2 in August of 2016.
-Before arriving in Denver, Michael was a reporter at NBC affiliate KING-TV in Seattle and CBS affiliate KWTV-TV in Oklahoma City.
+He is an Emmy Award-winning journalist who arrived in Denver in August of 2016.
+Before calling Denver home, Michael was a reporter at NBC affiliate KING-TV in Seattle and CBS affiliate KWTV-TV in Oklahoma City.

 Michael’s work as a journalist has affected change in people’s lives.
 While in Colorado, his reporting prompted state leaders to commit to a public dialogue on establishing best practices for AMBER Alerts following a delayed alert in 2017.

-He has covered news that has attracted national and international attention, including his gavel-to-gavel coverage of the Taylor Swift sex assault trial in 2017 and Washington state’s largest wildfire in 2014.
+He has covered news that has attracted national and international attention, including his gavel-to-gavel coverage of the Taylor Swift sex assault trial in 2017 and what was Washington state’s largest wildfire in 2014.

 He is a proud graduate of Ball State University.
 He holds a Bachelor of Arts degree in telecommunications and a minor in political science.
-While studying at Ball State, Michael worked as a Congressional intern for Indiana’s First Congressional District.
-He officially began his television career as an intern at Chicago’s ABC-owned WLS-TV.
+While studying at Ball State, Michael served as an intern for the United States Congress and Chicago’s ABC-owned WLS-TV.